crypto101/book/signature-algorithms.rst

 In particular, the choice of the signature parameter :math:`k` is critical.
 The requirements for this number are among the strictest of all random numbers in cryptographic algorithms.
-For example, many algorithms require a nonce.
-A nonce just has to be unique: you can use it once, and then you can never use it again.
+For example, many algorithms require a :term:`nonce`.
+A :term:`nonce` just has to be unique: you can use it once, and then you can never use it again.
 It doesn't have to be secret.
 It doesn't even have to be unpredictable.
-A nonce can be implemented by a simple counter, or a monotonic clock.
-Many other algorithms, such as CBC mode, use an initialization vector.
+A :term:`nonce` can be implemented by a simple counter, or a monotonic clock.
+Many other algorithms, such as :term:`CBC mode`, use an initialization vector.
 It doesn't have to be unique: it only has to be unpredictable.
 It also doesn't have to be secret: initialization vectors are typically tacked on to the ciphertext.
 DSA's requirements for the :math:`k` value are a combination